OngMinXian/NUSPlanner/README.md

   - Email Shanice at e0774411@u.nus.edu for details on the Firebase API keys

 ## Deployment to Firebase :earth_asia:
-1. Within the nus-planner folder, navigate to the command line and run:
+1. Within the nusplanner folder, navigate to the command line and run:
 ``` bash
 sudo npm install -g firebase-tools
 npm run build